Fractal147/tabtodoview/README.md

  - (e.g. add +do to the tasks you want to do this hour/day/sprint) All tasks due from yesterday to tomorrow with parent tasks, and subtask tree
 - A list of those tasks due within certain days (inclusive) of the script running
-- Output will include real dates.
+- Output will include real dates defined - can be extended.
-Most (over)due n tasks with parent tasks, subtask tree, and line numbers
+- Option to skip weekends in the day counting (so that 'one day forward from friday' gives the monday) Most (over)due n tasks with parent tasks, subtask tree, and line numbers
 - A listing with context of the most overdue 5 tasks
 - Sorted by due date, then priority, then file location